LAST UPDATED: 5/1/23 – Zion National Park Guide

 Average Temperature (°F)

-As you can see in the chart below, the summer months can be quite hot in Zion National Park, while the low temperatures in the winter months can get below freezing.
+As you can see in the chart I included in my Zion National Park guide below, the summer months can be quite hot in the park, while the low temperatures in the winter months can get below freezing.
 Make sure you prepare and dress appropriately when you visit.

 Average Precipitation (Inches)

 Zion National Park can be quite dangerous when it rains (even rain up to 25 miles away can lead to flash flooding within the park), so planning your trip for the drier months is always a good strategy.
-The chart below lists the average amount of precipitation per month that the park gets throughout the year.
+The chart I included in my Zion National Park guide below lists the average amount of precipitation per month that the park gets throughout the year.

 Zion National Park is the 5th most visited National Park in the United States, with over 3 million visitors a year going thru its gates.
 You are going to want to make sure you strategically plan to miss the largest crowds as the most popular trails can get quite congested during peak season.
-The chart below can assist you by giving you a look at the average number of visitors per day that visit the park throughout the year.
+The chart I included in my Zion National Park guide below gives you a look at the average number of visitors throughout the year.

 The key to any great trip is great preparation.
-In order to assist you in preparing for your trip to Zion National Park, I have included some key resources for you to review below.
-Everything from maps, to food and lodging, to gear rental is covered in these resources.
+In order to assist you in preparing for your trip to Zion National Park, I have included some key resources for you to review in my Zion National Park guide below.
+Everything from maps to food and lodging, to gear rental is covered in these resources.

 - Zion National Park – Hiking in Zion